kiliangrundl/AIProject/README.md

 # RunAroundGuy
-This is just a small project where I program pacman (maybe other games/examples) to apply (machine) learning techniques
+A small project where search and learning algorithms from the side of artificial intelligence are applied for some smaller examples.

+The examples and knowledge comes mainly from https://www.youtube.com/channel/UCHBzJsIcRIVuzzHVYabikTQ/feed